E-Coli rendering based on scanning electron microscopic (SEM) imagery, Alissa Eckert for CDC, public domain

 The project is part of the 24th International Exhibition Inequalities.

-Curated by: Beatriz Colomina, Mark Wigley
+Curated by: Beatriz Colomina and Mark Wigley

-Exhibition design: Grace
+Exhibition design: GRACE

 International participations